deeplearningcainiao/Peanut-YOLOV11S/readme.md

 python val.py --weights runs/train/exp/weights/best.pt --data data.yaml --task test

-📄 Code-Paper Correspondence

-Key technical components in this implementation correspond exactly to the manuscript:

-Architectural Improvements: The three modules in ultralytics/nn/Addmodules/ correspond to the core innovations in Section 3 of the paper.

-Training Configuration: Hyperparameter settings in train.py correspond to the experimental design in Section 4.1 of the paper.

-Experiment Reproduction: configs/pyolov11s.yaml contains complete configurations for all key experiments in the paper.

 📄 License

 This implementation is based on Ultralytics YOLO (AGPL-3.0).
 Use of this code is subject to the AGPL-3.0 license terms.